-Andreas is a Senior Associate at Atomico, focussing on sourcing deals in the Nordic and Baltic regions, and diving deep into a wide array of B2B topics, including SMB SaaS, AI-based enterprise SaaS, and B2B Marketplaces.
+Andreas is a Principal at Atomico, focussing on sourcing deals in the Nordic and Baltic regions, and diving deep into a wide array of B2B topics, including SMB SaaS, AI-based enterprise SaaS, and B2B Marketplaces.

 There are three qualities I look for in founders — ambition, resilience and humility.
 Ambition to change the world — after all, that’s why we’re here!
 Resilience to ride the rollercoaster of a founder's life — there is nothing easy about creating market-leading businesses, and the best founders need to be able to face and withstand challenges to grow.
 And humility — because Series A companies are far from maturity, and being aware and honest about the things you don’t know and can’t achieve yet will put you one step ahead in eventually overcoming these challenges.
 It enables you to come up with a strategy, and is thereby building confidence in your ability to move past them.